Marion, Massachusetts

 NEIGHBORHOODS & AREAS

-Marion’s charm lies in its quaint neighborhoods and natural beauty.
-Marion Village is the town’s historic center, featuring classic New England architecture, waterfront views, and local shops.
-East Marion and Converse Point offer more secluded, upscale living, while areas near Silvershell Beach are perfect for those drawn to coastal recreation.
-Despite its small size, each pocket of Marion reflects a peaceful, upscale ambiance rooted in history.
+Marion’s charm shines through its historic Marion Village, with classic New England architecture, waterfront views, and local shops.
+East Marion and Converse Point offer secluded, upscale living, while areas near Silvershell Beach are perfect for coastal recreation.
+Despite its size, every corner of Marion exudes a peaceful, upscale ambiance rooted in history.

 THINGS TO DO

-Marion may be quiet, but it’s full of coastal charm and natural beauty.
-Silvershell Beach is a favorite for swimming and sunset views.
-The Marion Art Center hosts exhibitions, theater, and community events year-round.
-Boating and sailing are big here, with access to Buzzards Bay drawing mariners from across the region.
-Walking around Marion Village feels like stepping back in time, with its tree-lined streets and historic homes.
+Marion offers coastal beauty, with Silvershell Beach perfect for swimming and sunset views.
+The Marion Art Center hosts exhibitions and events year-round.
+Boating and sailing thrive, thanks to easy access to Buzzards Bay.
+Strolling through Marion Village feels like stepping back in time, with tree-lined streets and historic homes.

 WHERE TO EAT